 Essential Skills and Qualities

-Architects require a diverse and unique skillset, including:
+Architects require a unique skillset that is quite diverse, including:

 - Excellent design and drawing skills to visualise designs and demonstrate your flair for architecture